 - 1. One public fitness facility in Rockland County will become accessible to persons with disabilities. - 2.
 One playground in Rockland County will improve its access by installing a therapeutic and accessible piece of playground equipment to better serve persons with disabilities. - 3.
 A recreational facility/program in Rockland County will establish and post easily identifiable policies and procedures for visitors/clients with disabilities to request and receive individual assistance ensuring equal service. - 4.
-A local library will establish a book (or film) discussion program that meets periodically to explore disability literature and its portrayal of Disability Culture. - 5.
-RILC will establish a written agreement with the Haverstraw Community Center for RILC to provide on-site Mental Health Recovery Social Support and "Drop In" services. - 6.
-A municipal recreation department in Rockland County will adopt a policy assuring the proper training of all personnel in the areas of disability awareness and the Americans with Disability Act (ADA). - 7.
-RILC will establish a program supported by grant funding and/or assigned human resources, to peer mentor individuals with disabilities and mental health disabilities to increase their participation in social and recreational activities/events. - 8.
-One theater in Rockland County will change its policies and procedures to increase the provision of captioning services and/or ensure proper distribution of seating for wheelchair users. - 9.
+One organization in Rockland County will establish a book (or film) discussion program that meets periodically to explore disability literature and its portrayal of Disability Culture. - 5.
+A municipal recreation department in Rockland County will adopt a policy assuring the proper training of all personnel in the areas of disability awareness and the Americans with Disability Act (ADA). - 6.
+RILC will establish a program supported by grant funding and/or assigned human resources, to peer mentor individuals with disabilities to increase their participation in social and recreational activities/events. - 7.
+One theater in Rockland County will change its policies and procedures to increase the provision of captioning services and/or ensure proper distribution of seating for wheelchair users. - 8.
 A local public transportation company will provide accessible transportation to persons with disabilities enabling them to attend social activities that were previously inaccessible.

-1. The Rockland County Board of Elections will adopt a policy assuring the proper training of polling site workers to appropriately assist people with disabilities to participate in the voting process.

-- 2. The Rockland County Board of Elections will change its outreach and marketing policies and procedures to more effectively reach persons with disabilities in order to promote inclusion and supply information about the voting process. - 3.
-One transportation provider in Rockland County will change its policies and procedures to make its accessible vans and buses available to transport persons with disabilities to the polls on election days, and this will become an ongoing service. - 4.
-A local government in Rockland County will routinely provide agendas in an alternate format for/at publicly attended meetings. - 5.
-There will be an increase in the number of consumers/staff/Board that serves on community and statewide Boards/committees/task forces that previously have not had representation from the disability community. - 6.
-A local government agency will adopt Disaster Preparation and Relief Plans addressing the needs and concerns of people with disabilities. - 7.
-The Rockland County Board of Elections will adopt a policy whereby poll site coordinators will routinely use a RILC developed check-list to ensure that the appropriate accessibility features are properly in place for each Election Day.
+- 1. The Rockland County Board of Elections will adopt a policy assuring the proper training of polling site workers to appropriately assist people with disabilities to participate in the voting process. - 2.
+The Rockland County Board of Elections will change its outreach and marketing policies and procedures to more effectively reach persons with disabilities in order to promote inclusion and supply information about the voting process. - 3.
+A local government in Rockland County will routinely provide agendas in an accessible format for/at publicly attended meetings. - 4.
+There will be an increase in the number of consumers/staff/Board that serves on community and statewide Boards/committees/task forces that previously have not had representation from the disability community. - 5.
+A local government agency will adopt Disaster Preparation and Relief Plans addressing the needs and concerns of people with disabilities.

-31. STATEN ISLAND
+31. SAIL